sudorobotics/SudoFlex/README.md

 ![6_PWMI_SC](res/6_PWMI_SC.png)

 ## 7-Generating PWM signal with PWMO
 PWMO block is used to generate PWM signals.
 By block settings, one can set duty-cycle or pulse-width or frequency of the generated signal.
 This example demonstrates these three cases.
 3 signals generated ove PWMO2, PWMO4, PWMO5 channels.
 You can set duty-cycle of the signal over PWMO2, pulse-width of the signal over PWMO4, and frequency of the signal over PWMO5 via Modbus.
+A logic analyzer or oscilloscope can be used trace the signal properties.

 ![7_PWMO_bb](res/7_PWMO_bb.png)